How to Submit Your Website to Google

 Once you submit to Search Console, you will see useful search metrics under the "Performance" tab:

-• Clicks - How many users clicked on your ad and visited your website.
+- Clicks - How many users clicked on your listing and visited your website.

-• Average Search Position - Your URLs are placed/displayed in the search results.
+- Average Search Position - Average search rank of your URLs in the search results.

-Check this information and make a call on what pages are successful and which ones are not.
-And then refine that content to be a more useful searcher query and rank higher.
+Review this information to find out what pages are successful and which ones are not.
+And then refine that content to be a more useful to searchers.

-It is this Search Console data that guides your SEO, so make sure you are taking note of it often.
+This Search Console data should guide your SEO, so make sure you are taking note of it often.

 Final Thoughts